KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 * Toggling visibility of each combat area/slayer area/dungeon, to avoid cluttering the UI, if the mod happens to become bigger (alternatively/in addition, some UI customization to add new section?)
   * Probably by removing all custom entries on character load, followed by immediately recreating them through the existing "combat-area-menu" component, using a vue condition based on the respective toggle property in settings
 * Allow toggling between image paths of assets, if they exist in both OSRS and RS3, so you can choose wichever you prefer
-  * There will still be probably only one implementation respectively, with rewards based on one version (e.g. Nex would likely have the OSRS rewards, rather than RS3 and other GWD1 bosses wouldn't have items that were later added in RS3)
+  * There will still be probably only one implementation respectively, with rewards based on one version (e.g. Nex would likely have the OSRS rewards, rather than RS3, and other GWD1 bosses wouldn't have items that were later added in RS3)
 * Maybe be able to toggle whether you can see RS3/OSRS content?
 As there might be some people that just really don't want to deal with one version of the game...
+* Other ideas?

 # Plans / Ideas
 * Improve images used, as some are very small, making them very blurry